Three-player mahjong: Drawing tiles

-The order of play is traditionally anticlockwise (counterclockwise) but some house rules may go the other direction.
+The order of play is traditionally anticlockwise (counterclockwise) but some house rules may go the other direction, as South and North would be swapped when compared to cardinal direction order.

 The dealer throws two dice in the square wall and sums up the total.
 Counting anticlockwise so that the dealer's wall is 1, 5 or 9, South is 2, 6 or 10, etc. This determines which side of the wall will be cut and the tiles dealt from.

 Using the same total on the dice, the dealer counts each stack of tiles on that side of the wall from right to left, and cuts the wall to the left of the count.
 Starting from the left of the cut, the dealer draws four tiles for himself (two stacks of two tiles) so that the wall decreases in a clockwise direction.
 Players in anticlockwise order draw blocks of four tiles until all players have 12 tiles.
 Each player then draws one last tile to make a 13-tile hand.

 Dealing may be done more informally (without using dice and the dealer randomly cutting the wall wherever they choose).
 In some house rules the dealer deals out all of the tiles.

 While drawing the 13th tile to complete the initial hand, the dealer (E) will typically also draw a 14th tile (both highlighted in blue) to initiate the game.